 How To Spend Easter in Prague: Things To See and Do

 For many first-time visitors to the Czech Republic, this is a very curious tradition.
 On Easter morning in Prague and throughout the country, something that we Czechs do is to “whip” women with willow twigs.
-In Czech, it is called pomlázka, and it has a long heritage here that might be difficult for foreigners to understand.
+In Czech, it’s called pomlázka, and it has a long heritage here that might be difficult for foreigners to understand.

-A pomlázka is basically a bundle of willows shaped like a whip.
-It is made of braided willow twigs and has colored ribbons hanging from it.
-There is no violence in pomlázka but rather lighthearted silliness now.
 The superstition is that these willow twigs will bring health, youth, and strength to women.
 What’s more, the men receive colored eggs as a reward from the women whipped with the willow twigs.
-Nowadays men may also receive a shot of Czech liquor, money, or sweets as well.
+Nowadays, men may also receive a shot of Czech liquor, money, or sweets.

-Paint Eggs and Decorate With Flowers
+Paint Easter Eggs and Decorate With Flowers

-Czechs decorate their houses with flowers that represent the arrival of spring during Holy Week.
-Colorful Easter eggs are a tradition in Prague and throughout the Czech Republic, representing fertility, new life, and resurrection.
-Women paint the eggs in a dazzling array of colors and use intricate decorating techniques according to their region in the Czech Republic.
+Czechs decorate their houses with flowers, which represents the arrival of spring during Holy Week.
+Colorful Easter eggs are a tradition in Prague and throughout the Czech Republic.
+They represent fertility, new life, and resurrection.

-Onion skins, beets, and spinach broth produce brilliant colors for Easter eggs.
+Women paint their eggs in a dazzling array of colors and use intricate decorating techniques according to their region in the Czech Republic.
+Onion skins, beets, and spinach broth are used as natural dyes to produce brilliant colors for Easter eggs.
 They can also be hollowed out and used to decorate a house’s table and doors.

 Eat Lamb and Rabbit Cakes, Judas Bread, and Mazanec

 During medieval times, the lamb was a ceremonial food—and an expensive one.
-So instead of buying lamb, Czechs baked cakes in the shape of a lamb, and it became a tradition that lasts to this day.
+So instead of buying lamb, Czechs baked cakes in the shape of a lamb.
+It became a tradition that lasts to this day.
+Czechs like rabbit-shaped cakes and chocolates, too.
+The rabbit represents purity and also the resurrection of Jesus.

 Additionally, we eat the bread of Judas, a braided loaf that symbolizes the rope used for the hanging of Judas after he betrayed Christ for a few coins.
 Another typical Easter bread is the mazanec, a round, sweet, fluffy bun filled with almonds, raisins, or candied fruit.
+Try them all!
+Check out the top foods to try in Prague for more Czech delicacies.

 Coming to Prague for Easter?
 Don’t miss where to stay around Prague and our list of the top things you must do here and cool day trips to take!

 In this tradition, men splash women by throwing a bucket of cold water on them or spraying them with cheap perfume.
-This supposedly brings women more youthfulness, but it’s a light tradition more than anything else.
+This supposedly brings women more youthfulness, but it’s a fun, light tradition more than anything else.
+It’s also customary to splash animals on farms with water to give them more strength.

-Hop Around the Easter Markets
+Hop Around the Easter Markets in Prague

-In the main squares of Prague it is common to see many markets decked out for Easter.
-According to the official page of the Prague markets, as long as it’s safe, the Easter markets will be open from April 2 to April 24, 10:00 am to 10:00 pm.
+In the main squares of Prague, it’s common to see many markets decked out for Easter.
+According to the official website, the Easter markets will be open daily from 25th March to 16th April 2023, from 10 am to 10 pm.
+Among the most prominent markets in Prague are:

 - Old Town Square (Staroměstské náměstí)